bmlindor/ttv_ss/README.md

-Using the Solar System as a proxy for an exoplanetary system, given transit timing variations of Venus and Earth, carry out a fit with TTVFaster to find period & mass of Jupiter.
+Using the Solar System as a proxy for an exoplanetary system, given transit timing variations of Venus and Earth, carry out a fit with TTVFaster and Nbody Grad to find period & mass of Jupiter.

 1).
 Simulate transit times from JPLEphemeris.
 Add noise to data.

 include("sim_times.jl")
 sim_times(2.4332825e6, 2.4515445e6, 1000, true, sigma)

-For example, in this case the sim_times has multiple methods with the following arguments
-(jd1::Float64, jd2::Float64, Nsteps::Int64, addnoise::Bool=false, sigma::Float64=0.0, seed::Int=42)
+Note: sim_times has multiple methods with the following arguments sim_times(jd1::Float64, jd2::Float64, Nsteps::Int64, addnoise::Bool=false, sigma::Float64=0.0, seed::Int=42)

-2).
+2a).
 Carry out a linear fit to the transit times.

-3).
+2b).
 Call ttv_nplanet.jl from wrapper then compute the chi-square of the fit.
 Carry out an initial fit of the 2 inner planets

-4).
+2c).
 Then add in the third planet.
 Initialize a grid of periods & phases of the outer planet, compute the best-fit at each.
 Optimize the fit to the two sets of transit times by varying all of the other parameters.